 If your organization is interested in embarking on this journey with Esri Canada, our Public Works team has a service package to jump-start your program.
 It’s called the Workforce Starter Solution.

-You can also join our webinar on June 18th for more details on this service, and to see a live demonstration of some of the workflows described in this article.
+View our webinar recording for more details on this service and to see a demonstration of some of the workflows described in this article.

 About the AuthorMore Content by Chaim Schwartz